mt-climate-office/ETo/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# ETo: Daily Reference ET Calculations for Rasters
+# ETo: Quick and Easy Calculation of Daily Reference ET

 <!-- badges: start -->